cosmos/ibc-rs/crates/ibc-clients/README.md

 ## Third-party Clients

-Here, we list IBC third-party clients that are compatible with ibc-rs.
+Here, we list IBC third-party clients that are compatible with `ibc-rs`.
 You should always audit the implementation of any third-party crate.
 If you have a client that you'd like to be added to this list, please open a PR!